denten-books/plain-text/2-surface.md

 sciences is dedicated to speech, speaking, writing, grammar (literary and philosophical), poetry (meter and verse), and, most relevant to our discussion, "the knowledge of ciphers."
-Here Bacon boasts of inventing a "highest degree of cipher” that can signify "all in all" (*omnia per omnia*).
+Here Bacon boasts of inventing a "highest degree of cipher" that can signify "all in all" (*omnia per omnia*).
 Bacon proceeded to describe a "fivefold," "bi-literarie" alphabet, which encodes each letter of the English language using a five-letter long string of As and Bs.
 The letter A, for example, became "aaaaa."
 B became "aaaab," C "aaaba," and so on to Z,